edipal/maven-git-autover/README.md

 # How to disable it
 The plugin execution can be disabled using *-Dautover.disable=true*.
 This way the version specified in the pom file will be used.
-Also one could disable only the pom changes using *-Dautover.disable.pom.change=true*.
+Also, one could disable only the pom changes using *-Dautover.disable.pom.change=true*.